First Baptist Church of Jacksonville

 The First Baptist Church of Jacksonville is a Baptist megachurch in Downtown Jacksonville, Florida, U.S..
 It is affiliated with the Southern Baptist Convention.
-As of 2014, First Baptist Church has 28,000 members and an average attendance of around 3,000 for Sunday services.
+As of 2023, First Baptist Church has 2,100 members and an average attendance of around 3,000 for Sunday services.
 The main Downtown Campus comprises several square blocks of property connected by above-ground crosswalks.
 The campus includes several auditoriums for services, a Sunday school building, and facilities for First Baptist Academy, a private K-12 school.

 First Baptist Church has its origins in the oldest Baptist congregation in Jacksonville, Bethel Baptist Church, established in 1838.
 The church experienced a period of considerable growth in the mid-20th century, eventually encompassing eleven square blocks of downtown Jacksonville.
 Several former pastors, including Homer G. Lindsay Jr. and Jerry Vines, were widely influential in the Southern Baptist Convention, leading it in both growth and a shift towards conservatism.

 History

 Early years

 First Baptist Church traces its origins to Bethel Baptist Church (now Bethel Baptist Institutional Church), the earliest Baptist church to be founded in Jacksonville.
 Bethel Baptist was established under co-pastors James McDonald and Ryan Frier in July 1838 with only six charter members, four whites and two blacks, the latter of whom were slaves of white members.
 Membership quickly grew, with most early congregants being black slaves who received day passes from their masters to attend.
 The first meetings were held at "Mother Sam's", a local plantation, and in 1861 a permanent meeting hall was erected in Downtown Jacksonville at Church and Julia Streets.
 The Bethel Baptist Church remained interracial until after the American Civil War, at which point the decision was made to segregate the congregation by race.
 White members attempted to force out the blacks, and took their case to court.
 However, the court found in favor of the blacks, who were in the majority, determining that they were the rightful owners of the Bethel Baptist name and property.
 As a result the whites left the congregation, forming Tabernacle Baptist Church, which was eventually renamed First Baptist Church.

 In 1866, Tabernacle Baptist Church purchased the Church Street property from Bethel Baptist Church, as was required by the court.
 The church went through a number of changes over the next years, and in 1892 it moved to its current location between Church and Hogan Streets, adopting the name First Baptist Church.
 W.A.
-Hobson became pastor in May 1900 who severed for 23 years.
+Hobson became pastor in May 1900 who served for 23 years.
 The building was entirely destroyed in the Great Fire of 1901, which ravaged downtown Jacksonville.
 In 1903, the foundation was laid for a new building, which was completed within a year.
 This building, now known as Hobson Auditorium, still serves as part of the larger First Baptist complex.
 Len G. Broughton served as the next pastor of the church from 1923 to 1927.